OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

   - Microsoft Entra (Azure AD): Teams Toolkit can help you create Microsoft Entra ID to authenticate your new API.

 - **Debug Message Extensions in Teams App Test Tool** </br> Teams App Test Tool helps developers to debug and test in a web-based environment that emulates Microsoft Teams without using tunnels or Microsoft 365 account.
-In this version we add Teams App Test Tool support to all types of Message Extension app, including search-based, action-based and link unfurling Message Extension app.
+In this version we add Teams App Test Tool support to search-based, action-based and link unfurling Message Extension app.
   ![ME-test-tool](https://github.com/OfficeDev/TeamsFx/assets/113089977/2b55996f-87a9-4683-abaf-3089b7ea878e)
   The picture below shows search-based and action-based Message Extension app running in Teams App Test Tool:</br>
   ![ME-in-test-tool-example](https://github.com/OfficeDev/TeamsFx/assets/113089977/b255737a-9bfc-4c58-9324-985aaf81298a)